 “Nothing is more important than your own safety and the safety of others on the roads.
 It is vital that people remember this when while driving, particularly over the festive period, as we see first-hand on a daily basis the impact dangerous driving has on people’s lives.

-“Due to the actions of the defendant, two vulnerable adults are left without their mother and carer.
-We will continue to work with the family to ensure that Leanne and Adam receive the support they need going forward.”
+“With the criminal trial now over, we will continue to work with the family to ensure that Susan’s two adult-children, Leanne and Adam, receive the much-needed support they need going forward.”
 Matthew Garson - Partner

 Since Susan’s death, local charity group ‘Switch On Rishton Group’, of which Susan was an active member, have been working on planting a tree in Susan’s memory and fundraising for the family.